$> resolving page · hydrating components · streaming data

 Open to full-time senior or principal engineering roles, applied AI positions, and fractional CTO engagements.
 I'm interested in teams where AI-assisted development is a core competency - not a novelty.

-Based in Austin.
-When I'm not building, I'm probably exploring the city, tinkering with hardware projects, or finding the next great coffee spot.
+Based in Central Texas.
+When I'm not building, I'm probably exploring the region, tinkering with hardware projects, or finding the next great coffee spot.